coding-with-saad/AI-Nativebook/README.md

 This project is structured as a series of modules, each building upon the last to create a sophisticated, autonomous humanoid robot.
 We follow a spec-driven development (SDD) approach, with detailed specifications, plans, and tasks for each module.

 The core of this project is a Docusaurus-based website that serves as the book, providing step-by-step tutorials, explanations, and code examples.
+Recently, we've enhanced the interactive experience by integrating a Retrieval-Augmented Generation (RAG) chatbot, allowing users to ask questions directly from the book's content.

 ## Project Status